ziennaa/admin_login_system/README.md

 Learning Outcomes:
 - Practice reading from and writing to CSV files using Python’s `csv` module.
 - Implement basic user authentication with hidden password entry (`getpass`).
-- Design a simple menu-driven CRUD (Create, Read, Update, Delete) interface.
+- Design a simple menu driven CRUD (Create, Read, Update, Delete) interface.
 - Structure a small terminal application with separation of concerns.
-- Understand data persistence in a flat-file system.
+- Understand data persistence in a flat file system.
--

 ---
 ##  Technologies Used